A sequence similarity network (SSN) allows for visualization of relationships among

 Clusters in the submitted SSN are identified, numbered and colored.

-Summary tables, sets of IDs and sequences per cluster are provided.
+Summary tables, sets of IDs and sequences per cluster are provided for sequences identified by a UniProt ID.

 The clusters are numbered and colored using two conventions: 1)